 By the end of the twelve hours, you arrive at the same place as those who take the 24-hour complete course, eligible for a Courageous skipper rating (which means you can sail without an instructor!) and US Sailing Basic Keelboat certification.
 Please refer to the Basic Keelboat Complete description for more information.

 We offer great discounts on Basic Keelboat Part 2 combined with a membership; check out Membership and Lesson Combos for more information.

 Price: $30, $25 for members

 Click Book Now to buy AND schedule your course!
 Click Buy Now to purchase, but schedule at a later date.
-Click Redeem to schedule a course that you've already purchased, click Book Now and enter your voucher code as the Promotion code.
+To schedule a course that you've already purchased, click Book Now and enter your voucher code as the Promotion code.